dreamcatcher-tech/network/Inbox/2024-08-06 1217 test output should write to file.md

 Multiple versions of a test would just be another object in an array.
 If the variation params are set in the top level config, then we just repeat the whole test run a number of times.
-Have the summary written too, updated automatically each time a new result comes in.
+Have the statistical  summary written too, updated automatically each time a new result comes in.

 Goals: